 - Vision difficulties,

-Many of these symptoms are easily recognizable, the problem is that every second counts when it comes to treating someone that is currently suffering from a cerebral embolism because the sooner that one is able to restore normal blood flow to the brain, the greater likelihood that less permanent damage will be done!
+Many of these symptoms are easily recognizable.
+The problem is that every second counts when it comes to treating someone that is currently suffering from a cerebral embolism.
+The sooner one can restore normal blood flow to the brain, the greater likelihood that less permanent damage will be done!

 “Which brings us to an important point that we think we ought to mention.”